AmiQuijano/Research_Track1/README.md

 $ git clone https://github.com/AmiQuijano/Research_Track1.git
 ```

-Once all the dependencies are installed, simply run the following line to test the simulator.
+Once all the dependencies are installed, simply run the following line inside the directory of the repository to test the simulator.
 ```
 $ python3 run.py assignmentRobot.py
 ```